Dec. 7, 2025

 through our prophetic witness and action.

-__________THE CHURCH WORSHIPS TOGETHER__________
+THE CHURCH WORSHIPS TOGETHER

 Advent Two: Peace in the Valley of Bones